MTjody/mina-travels-quiz/README.md

-# Country Flag Quiz 🌍
+# Mina travels quiz 🌍

 A simple and fun country flag quiz game featuring all 195 countries with their flag emojis.
-Test your geography knowledge by identifying countries from their flags!
+Test your Mina knowledge by identifying which countries she's travelled to!

 ## 🎮 How to Play